To develop and implement an academic honesty and integrity policy that is consistent with IB expectations and St. Mary’s Honor Code and Pledge.

 - Address concerns of academic misconduct/malpractice with your child and school personnel if necessary.

-Malpractice incidents will be discussed with the student and then reported to parents, counselors, and administration.
+Malpractice incidents will be discussed with the student and then reported to parents, the counselor, and administration.
 Age-appropriate consequences will be administered within the school’s discipline protocol, based on frequency and recurrence of the violation.

-This academic honesty policy will be published on the school’s website, discussed in September with each grade level, and kept in the “MYP Communicator” binder.
+This academic honesty policy will be published on the school’s website, discussed in August with each grade level.
+Signed agreements will be returned and housed with the IB Coordinator.

 Academic Honesty Agreement